-Almost any type of tile can be used on a fireplace surround as long as it is installed properly.
-Tile is an inflammable material so it can endure high temperatures without being a hazard to your home.
+Nearly any type of tile can be used on a fireplace surround as long as it is installed properly.
+Tile is an inflammable material so it can endure high temperatures without becoming a hazard to your home.
 Because of this, it serves as a great fireproof barrier, helping to reduce the risk of any accidental fires or fire damage.

 Ceramic tile is made from a mixture of natural clay, sand, water, and sometimes feldspar or quartz.
 This is an extremely popular material and classic choice for a fireplace surround.

 Porcelain tile, technically a subtype of ceramic tile, is also made from a mixture of natural clay, sand, water, and sometimes feldspar or quartz.
-It is denser and more durable than non-porcelain ceramic tiles.
-Porcelain tile is fired at a higher temperature giving it a slightly different look than ceramic tile.
+It is denser and more durable than non-porcelain ceramic tile.
+Porcelain tile is fired at a higher temperature, giving it a slightly different look than ceramic tile.

 Stone tiles include marble, onyx, granite, slate, or terra-cotta.
 These are timeless materials that give a natural look to your fireplace.
-You also can consider using stone tiles that are pitted, such as travertine, or stones with rough or chiseled edges.
+You can also choose to use stone tiles that are pitted, such as travertine, or stones with rough or chiseled edges.
 These tiles give more of an aged or antique feel to your fireplace.

 Glass tiles reflect light, which is why homeowners love them.
-They can make an eye-popping fireplace surround, although they may not be as ideal on the floor in front of your fireplace as they are a little more delicate and prone to chipping or cracking under heavy foot traffic.
+They can make an eye-popping fireplace surround, although they may not be an ideal choice to go on the floor in front of your fireplace.
+Glass tile is a little more delicate, prone to chipping or cracking under heavy foot traffic.

 Tile shapes and patterns

-A multitude of tile shapes and patterns exist to create your ideal fireplace surround.
+A multitude of tile shapes and patterns exist, giving you a wide selection of choices to create your ideal fireplace surround.

 Rectangular subway tile is a common shape that has stood the test of time.
 Rectangular subway tiles can be arranged in patterns such as brick, straight stack, basketweave, or vertical.
 Rectangular tiles with a parallelogram cut also are popular to create herringbone or diamond patterns.